 To illustrate user immersion, here is a basic example is the recoil of a weapon when a shot is fired in an XR game.
 If the user can feel this haptic feedback, then the experience is even more immersive.
 It also gives the opportunity to enrich haptic textures with specific perceptions.

-When it comes to remote presence, it is about trying to compensate the presence of another individual, for example when hugging someone or shaking hands.
+When it comes to remote presence, it is about trying to compensate for the presence of another individual, for example when hugging someone or shaking hands.
 This is an important feature of haptics for VR/AR/MR.

 For awareness, this is referring to the context and the virtual environment.
 Awareness in haptics for extended reality can be used to give directions to the user or warn him that something is happening.
 It acts almost like a 6th sense.
 Indeed, information are supplied to the user through the sense of touch, without overcharging sight or hearing.